Osteoporosis does not discriminate! Men are at risk too!

 So men!
 Take notice!
 Are you at risk!

-Men are at risk of the ‘silent’ aspect of the disease any where from 50 years of age onwards and
+Men are at risk of the ‘silent’ aspect of the disease, anywhere from 50 years of age onwards and

 seems to be primarily related to a drop in the hormone testosterone.
 A significant lowering of